ramblingsofadev/docs/routing.md

 <h3 id="middleware">Middleware</h3>

 Middleware are a great way to modify both the request and the response on an endpoint.
 Aphiria lets you define middleware on your endpoints without binding you to any particular library/framework's middleware implementations.
-Learn how to add them as [attributes](#route-attributes-middleware) or [route buidlers](#route-builders-middleware).
+Learn how to add them as [attributes](#route-attributes-middleware) or [route builders](#route-builders-middleware).

 <h4 id="middleware-parameters">Middleware Parameters</h4>